ReconCell/smacha/README.md

 SMACHA is a [Jinja2](http://jinja.pocoo.org/docs/2.9/) and [YAML](http://yaml.org/)-based
 code templating, generation and scripting engine for [SMACH](http://wiki.ros.org/smach).

-## Why?

 [SMACH](http://wiki.ros.org/smach) is an exceptionally useful and comprehensive task-level architecture for state machine construction in [ROS](http://wiki.ros.org/)-based robot control systems.
 However, while it provides much in terms of power and flexibility, its overall task-level simplicity can often be obfuscated at the script-level by boilerplate code, intricate structure and lack of code reuse between state machine prototypes.

-SMACHA aims at distilling the task-level simplicity of SMACH into compact YAML-based scripts in the foreground, while retaining all of its power and flexibility in Jinja2-based templates and a custom code generation engine in the background.
+SMACHA (pronounced "smasha") aims at distilling the task-level simplicity of SMACH into compact YAML-based scripts in the foreground, while retaining all of its power and flexibility in Jinja2-based templates and a custom code generation engine in the background.

-## How?

-### SMACHAML Scripting
+## SMACHAML Scripting

-SMACHAML ("SMACH As Markup Language") scripts are YAML scripts for describing how SMACHA should generate SMACH code.
+SMACHAML ("SMACH As Markup Language", pronounced "smashamel") scripts are YAML scripts for describing how SMACHA should generate SMACH code.
 Here is the ["Nesting State Machines" example](http://wiki.ros.org/smach/Tutorials/Nesting%20State%20Machines) from the [SMACH Tutorials](http://wiki.ros.org/smach/Tutorials) described in SMACHAML:
 ```yaml